faustotnc/faustotnc/README.md

 ![Main image that lists Fausto German's topics of interest: Computer Science, Machine Learning, Artificial Intelligence, Algorithms, and Mathematics.](./MachineLearning.gif)
 <p align="center"><sub>Image Source: https://alykhantejani.github.io/a-brief-introduction-to-gradient-descent/</sub></p>

 My name is Fausto German.
-I am a student at the University of North Carolina at Charlotte, working towards a Master of Science in Computer Science degree with a concentration in Data Science.
+I am a student at Virginia Polytechnic Institute and State University, working towards a Master of Science in Computer Science degree (with a focus on data science, machine learning, and interactive sensemaking).
 My primary areas of interest are machine learning engineering and compiler/interpreter design.

 > Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
 >